KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 For the supernal, it is the Centropic "hell" of Embodiment (L₁), a field of resistance to be re-anchored.

 For the entropic, it is the **Subversal**—the full inverse strata, spanning both acclivous and declivous processional paths across the IL‑range (IL₅→₁).
-It is not a place of external punishment but the essence's experience of its own inverse nature made manifest.
+It is not a place of external punishment but the soul's experience of its own inverse nature made manifest.

 The myths of "eternal torment" are not vindictive but **diagnostic**—they map the lawful consequences of entropic alignment.
-The essence does not suffer because it is judged; it suffers because it **is** its judgment, moving through the architecture it constructed.
+The soul does not suffer because it is judged; it suffers because it **is** its judgment, moving through the architecture it constructed.

-For an entropic essence departing embodiment, the Subversal path begins as a one-way **declivous procession** toward IL₅ (VOS: Nekron) and eventual dispersion into L₀ (AD: Khaon).
+For an entropic soul departing embodiment, the Subversal path begins as a one-way **declivous procession** toward IL₅ (VOS: Nekron) and eventual dispersion into L₀ (AD: Khaon).
 Reversal is not normative, but remains structurally possible only through extraordinarily rare centropic intervention or interior re-alignment within the early inverse strata (IL₁–IL₂).

 ---